Members of the public are welcome to:

 - Access the Consortium Library’s wireless network

 - Access the university’s licensed and cataloged digital resources from the library’s webpages.
 As a designated Federal Depository, the library provides links to US government information resources.
 This access is provided at all library computers.

 - Borrow circulating books using valid Anchorage Public Library cards, ARLIS library cards, University of Alaska or Alaska Pacific University identification, or with valid library cards issued by libraries participating in the Alaska Libraries Reciprocal Borrowing Program.
-Library cards for the Consortium Library are also issued to individuals at the cost of $35.00 per year.

 - Use onsite and email reference services, according the library’s Instruction and Research Services Policy